 “Tell us once” is a government service that allows you to inform multiple government departments about the death of your loved one at the same time.
 When you go to register the death, the registrar will give you a Unique Reference Number so that you can do this yourself or over the phone (See the Useful Links section, below).

-Useful documents to have available when using Tell Us Once are:
+Checklist of useful documents to have available when using Tell Us Once are:

 - Birth Certificate